 - They read all of the guidance provided by Scottish Government and are confident that they can meet the criteria

 - Incurring further borrowing does not breach the terms of any Facility Agreements or their borrowing limit

-If you require any further advice in relation to applying for the Fire and Carbon Monoxide Detection Loan Scheme or the increased tolerable standard please contact our?social housing team.
+If you require any further advice in relation to applying for the Fire and Carbon Monoxide Detection Loan Scheme or the increased tolerable standard please contact our housing team.